-Wax is oil based, the brushes are very round with blunt ends to fit into nooks and crannies.
+Wax brushes are very round with blunt ends to fit into nooks and crannies.
 If not washed properly, wax buildup can occur in the brushes and the bristles become stiff and very difficult to work with (ask me how I know!)

 How to care for them:

-Many times, chalk painting and furniture restoration requires sanding and staining wood.
+Many times, chalk painting and furniture restoration require sanding and staining wood.
 It’s not always the case when chalk painting a new piece, but it is fairly common.
-Wood stains come in both water-based and oil-based form.
+Wood stains come in both water-based and oil-based forms.

-If your stain is water based, as was discussed above, you’ll want to used a synthetic brush.
+If your stain is water-based, as was discussed above, you’ll want to use a synthetic brush.
 It is recommended to use a 100% polyester brush, although I have used nylon/polyester blends and have had no problem.